gbingol/macroland/readme.md

 you need extra steps:

  - Install Python with debug libraries.
- - Get Lua, wxWidgets and Boost (linking against them is required as well).
+ - Get Lua, wxWidgets and Boost (linking will be required).